 Keep up to date with the latest Stags news

-It should be noted that not every farm is suitable for lotting.
-If there is no demand for land in the local area, or if road access is not suitable, offering a farm for sale as a whole may achieve the best outcome for the vendor.
+It should be noted that lotting may not maximise the sale price for every farm.
+Sometimes ‘The Whole’ commands a premium.
+Also, if there is limited demand for land in the local area, or if road access is not suitable, offering a farm for sale as a whole may achieve the best outcome for the vendor.
 This is where Stags’ expertise in the local market comes into play, and where our knowledge of buyers in any given locality helps us to offer the best advice.